fsharp/fslang-design/RFCs/FS-1094-block.md

 # Summary

-A new collection type `'T block` will be added to FSharp.Core, and FSharp.Core will now be dependent on System.Collections.Immutable
+A new collection type `'T block` will be added to FSharp.Core, and FSharp.Core will now depend on System.Collections.Immutable

 # Motivation